-Create a pdf of the following information and submit via the web-form at http://wavecave.calarts.edu/call-works-fall-2019/
+Create a PDF with the following information and submit it via the web-form found at http://wavecave.calarts.edu/call-works-spring-2020/

-- a.
-Synopsis (50 100 words) Summary of the installation.
-What will one see, hear, do or experience inside the gallery? - b.
-Detailed description of the piece (500 words max): Why & How: Elaborate on your conceptual intentions behind the installation, why the WaveCave specifically is an appropriate space and how you will technically achieve your vision. - c.
+- 1. Synopsis (50 100 words) Summary of the installation.
+What will one see, hear, do or experience inside the gallery?
+What is your piece about in terms of a general concept or aesthetic orbit? - 2.
+Detailed description of the piece (500 words max): Why & How: Elaborate on your conceptual intentions behind the installation, why the WaveCave specifically is an appropriate space and how you will technically achieve your vision. - 3.
 A diagram of the physical layout of the piece in the gallery.
-Can be as low-tech or hi-tech as necessary. - d.
-If you are using electronics, include a system diagram. - e.
-Links to your current or previous work that can help contextualize or further explain your proposal. - f.
+Can be as low-tech or hitech as necessary. - 4.
+If you are using electronics, include a system diagram. - 5.
+Links to your current or previous work that can help contextualize or further explain your proposal. - 6.
 Bio (200 words Max.)